 The First Amendment extends our option to draw down the second tranche of \$8.5 million referred to as the "Second Term Loan Advance", of the term loan facility provided under the Hercules Loan, or the Term Loan, until March 31, 2017 and makes the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
-The First Amendment also extends the interest-only payments until January 31, 2017, in connection with the first tranche of \$16.5 million, or the First Term Loan Advance, and together with the Second Term Loan Advance, referred to as the Term Loan Advances.
-The First Amendment also provides us the ability to extend further the interest-only payments for two successive periods as follows: (i) until April 30, 2017, subject to us successfully completing our SECURE clinical trial, and receiving data that supports the filing of a response to the FDA's complete response letter relating to the new drug application filed by us referred to as the First Interest Only Period Extension and (ii) until July 31, 2017, provided that (x) we have received the First Interest Only Period Extension and (y) we have received unrestricted gross cash proceeds in an aggregate amount greater than or equal to \$40.0 million from the issuance and sale of our equity securities referred to as the Second Interest Only Period Extension.
+The Hercules Loan Agreement was further amended in May 2017 to extend the period during which we can draw the second tranche of \$8.5 million to January 31, 2018 and continues to make the Second Term Loan Advance subject to the consent of Hercules, among other customary conditions.
+The First Amendment also extended the interest-only payments until January 31, 2017, in connection with the first tranche of \$16.5 million, or the First Term Loan Advance, and together with the Second Term Loan Advance, referred to as the Term Loan Advances.